hackclub/sprig/README.md

   - [ ] Should we get rid of all the old Game Lab remnants?
   - [ ] In pattern matching, make sure sprites are entirely cleared
 - Warnings and errors:
-  - [ ] Warning for creating a sprite with multi-character keys, with period as key, with asterisk as key
+  - [x] Warning for creating a sprite with multi-character keys, with period as key, with asterisk as key
-  - [ ] Error if sprite is passed instead of sprite key
+  - [x] Error if bitmap is passed instead of bitmap key (only in `addSprite`, could be in more!)
   - [ ] Pattern matching:
-    - [ ] Error for mismatching size?
+    - [x] Error for mismatching size?
     - [ ] Error for wildcards?
     - [ ] Error for functions in the replacer?
   - [ ] Warning when interpolating in tags